TheStarLord76/General/CV - Job Application.md

 ### Projects
 1. Developed tkinter application using Python
-   - Utilizes an Automated Reasoning System based on Resolution Principle to answer user queries upon an established knowledge base.
+   - Utilizes an Automated Reasoning System based on Resolution Principle to an swer user queries upon an established knowledge base.
 2. Developed Unity2D Game
     - Complete Unity game developed as a semester project at the University of Miami.